-There’s always lots going on at Solel.
+There’s a lot going on at Solel.

 Here’s what’s coming up: